2022 United States House of Representatives elections in Maryland: Results

-Endorsements
+Post-primary endorsements

 District 6

 The 6th district is based in western Maryland.
 It covers all of Garrett, Allegany, Washington, and Frederick counties, and extends south into the Washington, D.C. suburbs in Montgomery County, including Germantown and Gaithersburg.
-The incumbent is Democrat David Trone, who was reelected with 58.8% of the vote in 2020.
-After redistricting in 2022, the district became much more competitive, giving up a portion of the heavily Democratic Montgomery County in exchange for a part of more Republican Frederick County.
+The incumbent was Democrat David Trone, who was reelected with 58.8% of the vote in 2020.
+After redistricting in 2022, the district became much more competitive, giving up a portion of the heavily Democratic Montgomery County in exchange for a part of more competitive Frederick County.

 This district was included on the list of Democratic-held seats that the National Republican Congressional Committee targeted in 2022.